 The coalitions became known as the Mothers Day Work Clubs.

 Then, in 1861, when the Civil War broke out, the mothers also became volunteer nurses, caring for Confederate and Union soldiers alike.

 Mother’s Day Work Club members took care of all soldiers

 Even after the war, the clubs continued to be a unifying force.
 In 1868, Jarvis organized a Mothers’ Friendship Day, which brought together mothers of former foes and encouraged reconciliation among area families.

-Shortly after Ann’s death, her daughter Anna organized a memorial at her mother’s church in Grafton, West Virginia.
-During the service, she passed out 500 white carnations (her mother’s favorite flower) to all the mothers in attendance.
-With this unofficial inauguration, Anna began writing letters to national, state and local politicians to gain their support for a Mother’s Day movement.
+Shortly after Jarvis’ passing, Anna hosted a memorial at her mother’s church in Grafton, West Virginia.
+During the service, she passed out 500 white carnations (her mother’s favorite) to all mothers in attendance.
+With this unofficial “inauguration”, Anna began rallying support among national, state and local politicians for a recognized Mother’s Day movement.

-And unbelievably, in just a little over a decade later, 46 states and many foreign countries, including Canada and Mexico, were holding Mother’s Day celebrations.
-Then in 1912, Anna began campaigning for international recognition of the day.
+And unbelievably, a decade later, 46 states and many foreign countries, including Canada and Mexico, were holding Mother’s Day celebrations!

 Finally in 1914, President Woodrow Wilson made things official.
 He signed Proclamation 1268, which created a national Mother’s Day as A public expression of love and reverence for the mothers of our country.